knowledge | 2 July 2020 |

 These measures, amending existing residential tenancies legislation (the “Residential Tenancies Acts”) are set out in Part 2 of the Act.
-They are to last for the duration of the ‘emergency period’ which for the purposes of these particular measures is stated to be a period of 3 months commencing with enactment of the Act on 27 March 2020.
-However, this period may be extended by the Minister for Housing, Planning and Local Government following consultation with the Minister for Health and with the consent of the Minister for Public Expenditure and Reform.
+The measures were to last for the duration of the ‘emergency period’ which for the purposes of these particular measures is stated to be a period of 3 months commencing with enactment of the Act on 27 March 2020.
+However, the emergencyperiod has since been extended by the Emergency Measures in the Public Interest (COVID-19) Act 2020 (Section 4) Order 2020, so that it is now set to expire on 20 July 2020.

 While a late amendment to the Act creates some potential uncertainty around the duration of the operation of the suspension of tenancy terminations, for the purposes of this briefing, we are assuming that the "emergency period" as described above applies to suspension of terminations, in the same way as it applies to the prohibition on rent increases.